Are you looking for the best blogging platforms and sites to start your blog?

-Squarespace is a simple drag and drops website builder mainly aimed at a small business who is looking for an easy way to create a website.
+Squarespace is a simple drag and drops website builder mainly aimed at small business that is looking for an easy way to create a website.
 It started in 2003 and now it powers millions of websites.

 It’s a great all-in-one solution for non-technical people and offers hosting, domain registration, and the possibility of e-commerce.
 It also has blogging capabilities which are the reason why it’s among the best blog sites out there.

 - Easy to use for beginners who don’t have technical knowledge

-- I have good looking and responsive designed templates
+- I have good-looking and responsively designed templates

 - It separately offers domain names with SSL/HTTPS and eCommerce stores.